 What is the Fit for Work service?

-Where an employee is referred to the service, an adviser from the Fit for Work service will carry out an occupational health assessment, usually over the phone.
+Where an employee has been referred to the service, an adviser from the Fit for Work service will carry out an occupational health assessment, usually over the phone.
 The employee will be provided with a return-to-work plan, with recommendations for steps that could help him or her to return to work.
 The return-to-work plan will be shared with the employer, unless the employee does not consent to this.

 The employee will have a case manager at the Fit for Work service, who can arrange a further assessment if necessary.
 The employee will be discharged from the service: